-The Company issued to its lead underwriter in the IPO, warrants to purchase up to 140,000 shares of its common stock.
+The Company issued to its lead underwriter in the Company's initial public offering consummated in October 2021, (the "IPO"), warrants to purchase up to 140,000 shares of its common stock, exercisable at a price per share of \$9.373 and expiring on October 19, 2026.
+Additionally, in connection with the Private Placement offering completed on April 29, 2022, the Company issued warrants to purchase 6,451,613 shares of its common stock, exercisable at a price per share of \$2.98 and expiring on April 29, 2027.
 The Company accounts for warrants in accordance with ASC 480, Distinguishing Liabilities from Equity, depending on the specific terms of the warrant agreement.
 The Company determined the fair value of the warrants using the Black-Scholes pricing model and treated the valuation as equity instruments in consideration of the cashless settlement provisions in the warrant agreement.